mbenedix/runninglog/README.md

 ## Create secrets

 We will enter our secrets into Docker Swarm.
-This allows for secure injection of the secrets into the container at run time.
+This allows for secure injection of the secrets into the backend container at run time.
 Our two secrets are the MongoDB URI and the JWT key.
-These secrets will be injected into the container in the /run/secrets/ directory where the API server will read them from a file.
+These secrets will be injected into the backend container in the /run/secrets/ directory where the API server will read them from a file.

 ```echo '<your mongodb uri>' | docker secret create mongo_uri -```